prips47/CCC_intern/README.md

 # Application of Transfer Learning on Hand Written Digits Classification
  Following Research work is submitted to Dr. K.P.
 Singh, IIIT Allahabad.
 It may have copyrights on some of it's sections.
 Referances used for the research are mentioned in footer.

-Author: Priyesh Pratap Singh, Shubham Gupta
+Author: Priyesh Pratap Singh (IIT ISM Dhanbad), Shubham Gupta (IIIT Sri City)

 ## 1 Introduction
 ### 1.1 Problem Statement